If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

 Here’s a table from Livestream showing recommended bandwidth requirements:

-You can see from the above that you can get away with live streaming with not a lot of bandwidth…
+As you can see, you can get away with live streaming with not a lot of bandwidth…

 …as long as you broadcast using SD (standard definition) and accept there’s probably going to be some hiccups and delays.